BuckarooBanzay/epic/doc/executor_hooks.md

   -- this is usually user-triggered (from epic or function) on_execute_epic = function(player, main_pos, exit_pos, state) end,

-  -- called on state-restore
-  -- on join of a player with a saved mission on_state_restored = function(playername, state) end,

   -- called before each node enter call on_before_node_enter = function(pos, player, ctx) end,